505 HTTP Version Not Supported: A Comprehensive Guide To Fix It

 5. Check the Firewall Configuration: The firewall configuration of the server or the client can also be blocking requests for certain versions of HTTP.
 The firewall configuration should be checked to ensure that the server and client are communicating using the same version of HTTP.

-See also 404 Not Found Error: Comprehensive Guide to Fix It
+See also HTTP 507 Insufficient Storage: A Comprehensive Guide To Fix It

 Example of HTTP 505 error